nmshd/documentation/_docs_integrate/11-connector-configuration.md

 3. Mount the created config file into the Docker container (e.g. to `/config.json`).
 See the official [documentation](https://docs.docker.com/storage/bind-mounts/) for more information on how to mount files into a Docker container.
 This is also possible using [docker compose](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).
 4. Set the environment variable `CUSTOM_CONFIG_LOCATION` to the path you mounted your config file to (e.g. `CUSTOM_CONFIG_LOCATION="/config.json"`).

+There is also an [example config file](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/example.config.json) available.
+It sets some default values, please only use the fields you require

 # Configuration options

 The Connector provides the following configuration parameters: